ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 }
 ```
-**Step 2:** Now we need to change our `SceneDelegate` class.
+**Step 2:** Now we need to change the `SceneDelegate` class.
 Inside the method `scene`, you'll no longer call `BeagleConfig.start()`.
-You'll call `BeagleConfigurations.setup()` instead.
+Call `BeagleConfigurations.setup()` instead.
 You can see your screen by giving an endpoint to a `BeagleScreenViewController`, but you need to import Beagle first.
-Then you can use this controller as your new `window?.rootViewController`.
-Like this:
+Then you can use this controller as your new `window?.rootViewController` like this:

 ```swift
 func scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions) {